January 21 and 22, 2023

-This class will be concentrating on the period (1820 and earlier) construction techniques used to build pieces of furniture.
-There are only a handful of joints needed to learn.
-You will use a mix of modern machinery and time proven hand tool.
-You will execute many of the joinery techniques needed to produce most of our countries finest pieces.
+This two-day class will be an in-depth study of many of the handmade furniture construction techniques used to build pieces of American furniture.
+With a handful of joints needed with a mix of modern machinery and time proven hand tools to show you many of the material and time saving methods we have used from our 5th generation woodworking shop.
+You will execute many of the joinery techniques needed to produce most of our country's finest pieces.
 You will also learn many different techniques we use to embellish these same pieces.
-With a continuing family business of over 100 years of building and restoring period furniture we have many time saving methods along with helping hone your joinery skills so this shouldn't be a class to miss.
-Cost for this class is $1250 including materials with lunch included.
-We will send you a tool list so you can bring your own tools to add to a perfect week of period furniture construction and embellishment but if you don't have that certain tool don't worry you can use ours with previous notice.
-Class start on Monday - Thursday 8 am - 4:30 pm Friday 8am - 3 pm
+With a continuing family business of over 100 years of building and restoring period furniture we have many time saving methods along with help to hone your joinery skills.
+We will send you a tool list so you can bring your own tools to add to a perfect weekend of period furniture construction and embellishment but if you don't have that certain tool don't worry you can use ours with previous notice.

 Learn the tricks of cutting and fitting dovetails.
 We will cover through dovetails, half blind dovetails, and sliding dovetails.
 These three types of dovetails should cover most of your dovetailing needs.